: Characterization and plot as applied to wrestling.

 - Conversed: ???

 - Deconstructed: As with anything else involving storylines, the storylines must be carefully crafted so as not to break the Willing Suspension of Disbelief or rely on Cliché.
+And it must appeal to longtime fans as well as new ones, casual viewers as well as dedicated ones.
 Otherwise, the audience will either be confused, bored, or both.

 - Reconstructed: The storyline is well-written, and Joe Goodguy (and his stable) don't necessarily always win against Bob Badguy.
 Also, they are good enough at making the moves look like the real deal (even though they are fake.)